Old Orchard, Pennsylvania

-Old Orchard is a census-designated place (CDP) in Palmer Township in Northampton County, Pennsylvania.
+Old Orchard is a census-designated place (CDP) in Palmer Township in Northampton County, Pennsylvania, United States.
 As of the 2010 census, Old Orchard had a total population of 2,434.
-Old Orchard is part of the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Old Orchard is part of the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.